openstack-archive/tricircle/README.md

 * Use "admin" role to experience these feature first, multi-tenancy has not been tested well.
 * Launch VM only support "boot from image", "boot from volume", "boot from snapshot"
 * Flavor only support new created flavor synchronized to the cascaded OpenStack, does not support flavor update synchronization to cascaded OpenStack yet.
-* Must make a patch for "Create a volume from image", the patch link: https://bugs.launchpad.net/cinder/+bug/1308058

 Installation without Glance cascading
 ------------

 * **Prerequisites**
-    - the minimal installation requires three OpenStack IceHouse installated to experience across cascaded OpenStacks L2/L3 function.
+    - the minimal installation requires three OpenStack Juno installated to experience across cascaded OpenStacks L2/L3 function.
 The minimal setup needs four nodes, see the following picture:

     ![minimal_setup](./minimal_setup.png?raw=true)

     - the cascading OpenStack needs two node, Node1 and Node 2.
 Add Node1 to AZ1, Node2 to AZ2 in the cascading OpenStack for both Nova and Cinder.

-    - It's recommended to name the cascading Openstack region to "Cascading_OpenStack" or "Region1"
+    - It's recommended to name the cascading Openstack region to "Cascading" or "Region1"

     - Node1 is all-in-one OpenStack installation with KeyStone and Glance, Node1 also function as Nova-Compute/Cinder-Volume/Neutron OVS-Agent/L3-Agent node, and will be replaced to be the proxy node for AZ1.